edugarver/payment_page_automation_framework/README.md

 ## Prerequisites
 In order to execute the TCs, the following has to be installed:
 1. maven: the tests are executed as a maven goal, so it's compulsory to have it installed
-2. selenium grid: the hub and a node need to be running in order to execute the TCs there
+2. (Optional) selenium grid: the hub and a node need to be running in order to execute the TCs there
+3. (Optional) chromedriver

 ## Structure of the project
 `src/main/java/pages` contains all the classes that model the pages of the application.
 The main classes are `PaymentPage` and `NavigationPage`.
 Inside this package we can also find the package `payment`, which contains other three classes that model different sections of the Payment page<br>